Borderline personality disorder

 Symptoms

 People with BPD lack confidence in how they view themselves and how they are judged by others.
 As a result, their interests and values can change rapidly.
-They also tend to view things in terms of extremes, such as either all good or all bad.
+They also tend to view things and people in terms of extremes, such as either all good or all bad.
 Their views of other people can change quickly.
 A person who is looked up to one day may be looked down on the next day.
 These suddenly shifting feelings often lead to intense and unstable relationships.

 Other symptoms of BPD include: